 Location: Vienna, Austria

-They say that now is the best time to start.
-But what if now is right in the middle of a pandemic?
-And what if start equals going nowhere (in the most literal sense) and the temporary closure of your online shop (because you had to move all your products to a new warehouse, in the worst time to move products to a new warehouse *insert Ironic by Alanis Morisette*)?
-Well, as the saying goes, when life throws you self-isolation do whatever the f*** makes you happy.
-Put on your fat pants and Santa Claus socks and watch Last Christmas to celebrate Spring, wear a balaclava, button up your shirt one button out of sync, flaunt that Harvard sweater like you’re a class of ’99 alumni (and not just visited the Harvard shop when you were on a family holiday in Boston.
-Who, me?), eat carbs-add chocolate sprinkles, write a biography about your favorite cartoon villain, start an e-bay shop with weird stuff you find in your closets, finally figure out the operation of the Westphalian system/ the weight of the Milky Way / the social significance of Rap & Hip Hop Culture/ how to stop touching your face / the art of French hair, learn Hebrew, start a Youtube cooking channel (episode 1: your mom’s meatball recipe), teach your husband/roommate(s)/wife/kids the Citirokk Shuffle, work on your Batman impersonation, draw a monster in Lululemon leggings, or do as I do: party like it’s 2012 and start posting personal essays online (exactly, throwback to the Wild West of the digital world, think off-the cuff revelations and headlines that don’t give a hoot about SEO).
+A wise woman once said that when life throws you lockdowns make pancakes and add maple syrup.
+Put on your Santa Claus socks and watch Last Christmas to celebrate spring, wear a balaclava, button up your shirt one button out of sync, flaunt that Harvard sweater like you’re a class of ’99 alumni (and not just visited the Harvard shop when you were on a family holiday in Boston.
+Who, me?), write a biography about your favorite cartoon villain, start an e-bay shop with weird stuff you find in your closets, finally figure out the operation of the Westphalian system/ the weight of the Milky Way / the social significance of Rap & Hip Hop Culture/ how to stop touching your face / the art of French hair, learn Hebrew, start a Youtube cooking channel (episode 1: your mom’s meatball recipe), teach your husband/roommate(s)/wife/kids the Citirokk Shuffle, work on your Batman impersonation, draw a monster in Lululemon leggings, or do as I do: write a post that makes you happy.
 Make it up as you go nowhere, and no matter what you come up with, go at it full speed.

 So, this is me, going at it full speed, with “it” being this post in first person perspective.
 A couple of weeks ago, I decided that it was perfectly okay to write autobiographical blog posts about subjects that mattered to me.
 Subjects like interracial marriage and cross-continental parenthood (because my family is like a nomadic mini-UN), online schooling (we’re a very happy Laurel Springs online schooling family) being a transracial adoptee (born in Indonesia, raised in the Netherlands with Summers in the US.
 Like a hot dog with sauerkraut & sambal), my great love of cosmopolitan city-life, coffee, books, lipgloss, Krav Maga, my pursuit of